 Cricklade manor, extension work being carried out for Major.
 Delmege. c.1920.

-Anthony Charles Stuart Delmege (above) was born on 1st December 1910, son of Major.
-Carfrae Hamilton Delmege and Rose Isabel de Montmorency Eccles.
+Anthony Charles Stuart Delmege was born on 1 December 1910, the son of Major Carfrae Hamilton Delmege (1880–1945) of Rathkeale, County Limerick, and Rose Isabel de Montmorency Eccles — daughter of John Stuart Eccles of Ecclesville.

 The Ecclesville Estate became vested in Anthony Charles Stuart Delmege. (below)